FAForever/fa-gw/README.md

 The game uses the standard `GPGNetSend()` protocol to send information back to the server.
 It's used to imform about players dying, reinforcements being used, game end, etc...

 ### GW specific messages
-TODO: A proper list with all the things that the game sends.
+* `GpgNetSend('UnitGroupCalled', armyIndex, groupId)` When a group of units from the reinforcements is used.
-* `GpgNetSend('ArmyCalled', armyIndex, groupidx)` When a group of units from the reinforcements is used.
+* `GpgNetSend('CommanderKilled', armyIndex, instigatorArmyIndex)` When a commander is killed.
 * `GpgNetSend('GameResult', armyIndex, result)` Army brain reporting a result.
-Result is a string containing a [result type and the score](mods/galacticWar/hook/lua/aibrain.lua#L3-L5).
 GW adds two new result types `recall` and `autorecall`.
 Example: `GpgNetSend('GameResult', 1, 'recall -10')`.

 ## Offline testing
 Currently a very crude way for testing: